top of page

 Avoid heat during pregnancy

-Given the benefits of cold exposure in general, and the risks of extreme heat, pregnant women might do will to continue to ice bath, but avoid the sauna.
+Given the benefits of cold exposure in general, and the risks of extreme heat, pregnant women should avoid the sauna.

 Ice bath for breastfeeding?